tonic-team/tonic.site/CONTRIBUTING.md

    - Make your improvements
    - Please try to write one sentence or clause per line, as far as it makes sense.
 This improves `git diff`(previews of differences) and file reviews.
    - Try to format your edited files with [Prettier] and lint Markdown with [markdownlint].
-   - commit to the new branch.
+   - Commit to the new branch.
    - Push the new branch to your remote
 3. Requesting the improvements to be merged
    - On Github, create a pull request to merge the new branch into the main branch